jsicherm/MyZ-3.0/README.md

 * Yes: Any MyZ-related artwork that you send to jordan.sicherman@brentwood.bc.ca, I will be sure to include either on http://My-Z.org or on the dev.bukkit page.
 Please don't use this for self-advertising though.
 * No: Refer to the previous answer for No ;).

+Are you a good builder?

+* Yes: MyZ is making a map!
+Send any and all MyZ dedicated buildings to jordan.sicherman@brentwood.bc.ca in WorldEdit .schematic form to be included in the official map.
+* No: You're probably just not giving yourself enough credit.

 What about donating?
 ====================